alexqfredrickson/notes/aws/aws.md

 ### KMS

 AWS KMS (Key Management Service) creates cryptographic keys that can be used natively with specific services like EC2, EBS, and S3 (etc.).

+#### Envelope encryption

+Envelope encryption refers to the practice of using one key to encrypt another key.

 ### CloudHSM